Orenda-Project/taleemabad-capacitor-plugin/README.md

-# capactior-download-manager
+# Taleemabad Capacitor Plugin

-Capacitor plugin for downloading files to native device
+Capacitor plugin for downloading files to native device and document scanning

 ## Install